-This circuit uses a HC - SR501 PIR motion sensor which is the heart of the circuit.
-Initially when the motion is detected by the sensor, it produces a small signal voltage(usually 3.3 volts) which is fed to the base of the transistor BC547 through a current control resistor and hence, its output goes high and it switches the relay on.
+This circuit uses a HC - SR501 IC which is the heart of the circuit.
+Initially when the moving object is detected by the sensor, it produces a small signal voltage(usually 3.3 volts) which is fed to the base of the transistor BC547 through a current control resistor and hence, its output goes high and it switches the relay on.

 This relay can be configured to be used with a electrical bulb or a tubelight, night lamp or anything else that works on 220VAC.

 This circuit is mostly used in gardens, so that at night, when we go for a walk in the garden, the circuit switches on a light automatically and it remains lit until we are in the sensor’s vicinity and it gets turned off when we move away from that place and hence reducing the electricity costs.